 8. Be Consistent

 Consistency is always key when training your dog, and exercise is a form of training.
-You are teaching it to be more active.
+You are teaching them to be more active.
 Holding your sessions at the same time each day will help your dog to get into a routine.
-Routines are extremely important, especially if your dog is reluctant to participate.
-You will need to show that it can be fun so your dog will remember the good time it had at this time yesterday and will want to participate.
-It’s extremely effective, but missing even a single day, especially at the beginning, can set you back to square one.
+Routines are extremely important, and dogs love them.

 9. Don’t Forget Mental Exercise